By Ramia Farrage

 Many of these new clients are millennials, and as a bank with a two-century history of innovation, Lombard Odier is attractive to this segment.
 Ironically, Leclercq says many of these young investors tend to be more conservative in their portfolio preferences.
 “We had a case recently where a client sold his high-tech business.
 He kept some money for reinvesting in new projects and placed the rest in a very conservative portfolio,” says Leclercq.
 “We invited some bankers of his generation to the meeting and they created a relaxed atmosphere; you know, no tie and stuff like that, but for his own private investments he wanted no risk.”

 Also notable about millennials, not surprisingly, is that they prefer electronic communication.
 “Millennials tend to want things now,” asserts Leclercq.
 “They don’t want to call the banker and ask what’s in their portfolio, whereas the previous generation likes to have a dialogue.”

 No matter the generational differences, investment preferences, or backgrounds, Leclercq says every investor has a story and all are worth hearing.
 “We are down-to-earth and we listen to them,” shares Leclercq.
 “I’m fascinated by the clients.
 Every family has amazing stories about how the grandfather or the son built up the business.
 Sometimes they lost everything and in 15 years they have rebuilt everything from scratch – completely reimagined the family’s wealth.
 That’s incredible.
 I always find our clients very inspiring.”

 His obvious interest in the customers he serves reveals the key to investing and private banking: it’s as much about people as it is about money.
-And therein lies the secret to success.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+And therein lies the secret to success.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.